 Our tutors are trained at the highest standard by renowned pedagogues in some of the finest school in the UK and abroad.
 They all have public liability insurance, are DBS checked and are members of the Musicians’ Union/Incorporated Society of Musicians.

 Kat is a pianist with training at the National Conservatoire in Athens where she graduated from with distinction (in Maria Kanatsouli’s class) and further private studies with Prof. Christopher Elton.
 Kat has completed a Masters’ in Piano Performance at Goldsmiths (University of London) under Andrew Zolinsky’s tutelage.
-Kat is also currently studying remotely towards her Harmony diploma via the National Conservatoire of Athens, which will complete in 2018 (in Alkis Xanthakis-Tertsetis class).
+She holds the prestigious FRSM (Fellowship of the Royal Schools of Music) in Piano Performance, obtained from the ABRSM.

 Eleni was born in Athens and started playing the piano at the age of 9 with Kate Trulli at the Athens National Conservatory.
 She graduated in 1995 with a unanimous First Prize.
 Eleni has also studied Greek Literature (Linguistics) at the National Republic University of Athens.